fleetdm/fleet/cmd/osquery-perf/README.md

 # Osquery Server Performance Tester

-> **TODO: Archive this repo and move its contents inline into https://github.com/fleetdm/fleet**
+TEST> **TODO: Archive this repo and move its contents inline into https://github.com/fleetdm/fleet**

 This repository provides a tool to generate realistic traffic to an osquery management server (primarily, [Fleet](https://github.com/fleetdm/fleet)).
 With